Human Immunodeficiency Virus (HIV)

 Despite advances in HIV treatment and risk management, HIV infection rates in Australia continue to rise.
 For this reason, new HIV prevention strategies are being developed, particularly in Victoria, which has the highest rate of HIV diagnoses in the country.

 PrEPX is a research study that is examining how expanding the use of PrEP impacts the rates of new HIV infections in Victoria.
 PrEPX is a new study sponsored by the Victorian Government, Alfred Health and the Victorian AIDS Council.
 Its aim is to examine the impact of expanding the use of Pre-Exposure Prophylaxis (PrEP) on the rates of new HIV infections in Victoria.
 This study offers PrEP to up to 3,200 people at high risk of HIV infection.

 Complications of HIV infection and the drugs that are used to treat it include cardiovascular disease, hypertension and loss of bone marrow density: The following projects investigate HIV co-morbidities and treatment options to help improve patient health:

 HIV and Cardiovascular Diseases

 HIV and Bone Disease

 HIV Clinical Research

 The Infectious Diseases Clinical Research Unit is involved in testing the efficacy and safety of new or novel drug treatments and observational studies that contribute to evidence synthesis for decision making in healthcare.

-The Unit is involved in the following HIV clinical research projects:
+The Unit is recruiting for the following clinical research projects :